tracelink/https-github.com-TraceLink-code-samples/GraphQL/program_integration/readme.md

 # Incorporating GraphQL into your automation solutions #
 The GraphQL code samples provided contain the payloads necessary to make requests to the Opus platform.
+Use your preferred programming language to construct the HTTP request for the desired action.
+Your ```Headers``` section contains the relevant authorization data for your environment.
 Incorporate the payload into the body of your request.
-The request text must be converted to a JSON string when copied from the sample files.
+The request text must be converted to a JSON string for inclusion.
 For example:
 ### Original Query ###
 Query:
 ```